hashrocket/concepts/README.md

 ## .hrconcept fields

 * name         - (string) The title you'd like to display for your project.
 It will default to a titleized version of the repository name.
 * url          - (string) The url for your application.
 It will default to the github url.
 * banner       - (true|false) When set to true *Concepts* will inject a branded banner into your site.
+Defaults to true.
 * description  - (string) A short description of your project displayed on the index page
 * technologies - (array) A list of technologies in the project that you'd like to highlight.